+The analysis breaks down the total expenditure by region to show the detailed impact throughout California.
+These regions include the Central Valley, Sacramento, Bay Area and Southern California.
 The Central Valley has seen the largest overall impact in job-years of employment, labor income and economic output because of increased construction investment over the past three years in the region.
 However, as construction spending continues to ramp up, its effects are beginning to be seen in the Sacramento, Bay Area, and Southern California regions as local firms from those areas join construction teams in the Central Valley.